saadiq/invoicer/README.md

 - Re-authenticate Google Calendar (delete `token.json`)
 - Check Google Calendar API is enabled in Google Cloud Console

+**"Google Calendar token has expired and cannot be refreshed"**
+- This happens when the OAuth token has been expired for too long (usually 6 months of inactivity)
+- The script will prompt you to remove the expired token and re-authenticate
+- Choose 'y' to automatically remove `token.json` and start fresh authentication
+- If you choose 'n', you'll need to manually delete `token.json` and run the script again

+**"Failed to initialize Google Calendar service"**
+- Check that `credentials.json` exists and is valid
+- Ensure Google Calendar API is enabled in your Google Cloud project
+- Verify your OAuth 2.0 credentials are configured for a desktop application
+- Try downloading fresh credentials from Google Cloud Console

 **Missing customer hourly rates**
 - The script will use `DEFAULT_HOURLY_RATE` for customers without metadata
 - Set customer-specific rates in Stripe metadata: `hourly_rate` = `200.00`